Modbus Option Overview

 - Change IntelliLogger alarm thresholds during IntelliLogger program execution

-- FTP readings collected from Modbus Slave devices as well as hardwired inputs
+- FTP readings collected from Modbus Slave/Server devices as well as hardwired inputs

-The IntelliLogger can now be ordered with the following Modbus support options:
+The IntelliLogger can now be ordered with the following Modbus communication options:

 Additionally, the IntelliLogger can be ordered with the following combinations of Modbus in a single instrument: